kylestarrtech/BunnyBot/README.md

 Additionally there's a ping command, I did this as a test since it was my first time using Discord.js and I figured it's probably a good idea.

-If you intend to use a fork of this bot, on top of the Bunnies folder you will also need a config.json file.
+If you intend to use a fork of this bot, on top of the Bunnies folder you will also need a config.json file in the main directory.
 It should look like this:
 ```
 {
     "token": "[Discord Token Here]",